-Derivative financial instruments that are used to manage the exposures to foreign currency are initially recorded and subsequently carried at fair value.
+Derivative financial instruments that are used to manage the exposures to foreign currency exchange rate fluctuations are initially recorded and subsequently carried at fair value.
 Apart from those derivatives designated as qualifying cash flow hedging instruments, all changes in fair value are recorded as other financial income (expense).